2002 New Orleans Saints season

-The 2002 season was the New Orleans Saints' 36th in the National Football League and their 27th playing home games at the Louisiana Superdome.
+The 2002 season was the New Orleans Saints' 36th in the National Football League (NFL), their 27th playing home games at the Louisiana Superdome, and third under head coach Jim Haslett.
 They improved upon their previous season's performance of 7–9, winning nine games.
 Despite the winning season, and ranking third in total offense in 2002, the team failed to qualify for the playoffs for the ninth time in the last 10 seasons.
 As of 2022, this remains the only season in which the Saints have worn their gold jerseys.

-A bright moment during the season for the Saints was sweeping eventual champion Tampa Bay.
+A bright moment during the season for the Saints was sweeping the eventual Super Bowl champion Tampa Bay Buccaneers.
 Those two wins were almost guaranteed to make New Orleans a playoff team; however, three consecutive losses, all to losing teams, including one to the 1–13 Cincinnati Bengals, knocked New Orleans out of playoff contention.